 Previously, you might have done that in Microsoft Excel, but with this tool that belongs to the past.
 Financial reports are converted into intelligible dashboards and this ultimately results in new insights.

-This tool is a solution for controllers, managers, financial directors and consultants.
-The easy visualization of data is the goal of Microsoft.
-This cloud service is available in two versions: a free variant and a paid version.
+For controllers, managers, financial directors and consultants this tool is a godsend.
+The easy visualization of data is the main goal of Microsoft.
+This cloud service is available in two versions: a free version and a paid version.

 From the tool you get the necessary data from a local server or computer and they are then converted into a reporting or dashboard.
 After that, the information is shared with those colleagues for which it is relevant.